 [NOT DONE] Treadles, Motors, and Drive Pulleys.
 Brakes.
 Platen Guards.
 Ink Fountains and Vibrating Rollers.
 Flywheel Guards.
 Impression Counters [get Redington patent, 1908-10-13].

-The presses here are in fact relief printing machines (ok, the paper Vandercook isn't really a machine, but it is fun).
+The presses here are in fact relief printing machines not connected to telegraphs or computers, and thus legitimately printing presses.
 They are all, however, specialized in one way or another.

 The Multigraph